Fall 2014 Semester

-The theme for the Spring 2014 Semester is "US Foreign Relations - Then and Now," (pdf) taught by Professor Hiroshi Kitamura of the History Department.
+The theme for the Fall 2014 Semester is "Political Economy of Development - Model, Policy, and Change," (pdf) taught by Professor T.J.
+Cheng of the Government Department.

-- Applications for the Spring 2014 Semester are now closed.
-Applications for Fall 2014 will open in January 2014.
+- Applications for the Fall 2014 Semester are now closed!
+Applications for the Spring 2015 Semester will open in August.

 - Email [[jacabezas, Javier Cabezas]] with any questions.